A restoration project at the heart of the Guatemalan Maya Biosphere.

 • Secure a piece of (protected!) land in the buffer zone of the Maya Biosphere

-• Raise over $20,000 (over Q150,000!) through grants, public and private donations
+• Raise just under $20,000 (over Q150,000!) through grants, public and private donations

 • Create a 100+ people network of youth, women and artisans across 4 different local villages in order to create a construction and artisanal training programme